deadlance/TakeOff/readme.md

 Suppliers need to be able to set their own prices and identifying numbers / sku

-Admin needs to be able to view / edit Supplier pricing and indentifying numbers / sku.
+Admin needs to be able to view / edit Supplier pricing and identifying numbers / sku.

 # composer install